RoboArmGS: High-Quality Robotic Arm Splatting via B\'ezier Curve Refinement: Methodology

 where $B_k^K(t)$ are the Bernstein basis polynomials.
-We use a high-order curve ($K=19$) to capture complex motion patterns and scale the output by an influence factor $\omega$ to ensure it acts as a subtle refinement.
+We use a high-order curve ($K=19$) to capture complex motion patterns and scale the output by an influence factor $\omega$ to ensure it acts as a refinement.
 The resulting 9D vector is then converted to a valid SE(3) matrix $\mathbf{T}_{\text{Bézier}}(t)$ via Gram-Schmidt orthogonalization for the rotational part.

-\paragraph{Per-Joint Static Correction.} The static, per-joint offset, $\mathbf{T}_{\text{embed}}^{(j)}$, is represented by a learnable embedding $\mathbf{e}^{(j)} \in \mathbb{R}^9$ for each moving joint $j$.
-These time-invariant embeddings, also parameterized as 9D vectors and initialized to zero, are optimized to correct for local, static errors such as link length discrepancies or joint zero-position offsets.
-By operating at the joint level, our model directly targets the primary sources of kinematic error within the robot's articulated structure.
+\paragraph{Per-Joint Static Correction.} To address the articulated structure of the robot, we introduce a static, per-joint offset $\mathbf{T}_{\text{embed}}^{(k)}$, represented by a learnable embedding $\mathbf{e}^{(k)} \in \mathbb{R}^9$ for each moving joint $k$.
+These time-invariant embeddings are optimized to correct for intrinsic structural discrepancies, such as link length errors or joint calibration drift.
+By integrating these local offsets into the kinematic chain alongside the global Bézier correction, our model specifically accounts for the hierarchical dependencies of robotic motion—a feature that distinguishes our approach from general, unstructured trajectory modeling.

-\paragraph{Final Pose Composition.} The final refined pose for each joint is computed by sequentially composing the baseline FK pose from MuJoCo with our two learned corrections.
-The composition order is crucial: the FK pose is first modified by the learnable Bézier correction, and then further refined by the static per-joint offset corresponding to the joint that actuates the joint's link:
+\paragraph{Final Pose Composition.} The final refined pose for each joint is obtained by integrating the nominal FK pose from MuJoCo with our two hierarchical corrections.
+The composition order is designed to handle errors at different levels of the kinematic chain: the global Bézier correction first compensates for temporal drifts or base misalignments, while the static embedding further refines the local joint-to-link transformation.
+For a specific joint $k$, the final world-space transformation is formulated as

+where $\mathbf{T}_{\text{FK}}^{(g)}(t)$ denotes the global pose derived from the URDF model.
+This unified formulation ensures that the digital asset remains kinematically sound while precisely aligning with the visual observations in the video.